SamuelXJames/SRKernels/README.md

-# RealRes
+# SRKernels

-The aim of this project is to train SR models on realistic LR images

-## Content
-- Kernel Estimation
-- models
-- utils
+This repo contains Blur Kernels that can be used to develop datasets for Super Rresolution models.
+The original work and much of the code is adapted from [Zhou and Strusstrunk](https://github.com/IVRL/Kernel-Modeling-Super-Resolution).

-## Kernel Estimation
+## Matlab Kernels
-Based off the work by [Zhou and Strusstrunk](https://github.com/IVRL/Kernel-Modeling-Super-Resolution).
+These are a kernels that can be found

-## models
+## GAN Kernels
 Contians ESRGAN implementations

 ## utils